-The short simple answer to the question if negligent driving ticket will affect your rates is yes.
-What this type of ticket tells an insurance company is that at some point in your driving history you were negligent and irresponsible.
+What this type of ticket tells an insurance company is that at some point in your driving history you were conducting unsafe driving seen as negligent and irresponsible.
 Many insurance companies see this as a risk factor.

 How does a negligent driving ticket affect insurance rates?

-Negligent driving tickets can affect insurance rates.
-This is mostly likely do to the fact that many insurance companies view this type of ticket as extremely careless.
+This is most likely due to the fact that many insurance companies view this type of traffic infraction as extremely careless.

-The amount that your insurance will go up depends on the company itself and circumstances it was received under.
+How much does a ticket raise insurance?
+The amount that your insurance will go up depends on the company itself and the circumstances traffic violations were received under.

-For example if you received a negligent driving ticket, because you caused an accident this will increase your insurance more than if you simply forgot to turn your lights on and received a ticket.
+For example, if you received a negligent driving ticket, because you caused an accident this will lead to an increase in insurance rates; way more than if you simply forgot to turn your lights on and received a ticket.

-In order to keep your insurance rate as low as possible it is important that you maintain a good driving record and avoid getting negligent driving tickets or any tickets for that matter.
+In order to keep your insurance rate as low as possible, it is important that you maintain a clean driving record and avoid getting negligent driving tickets or any tickets for that matter.

 If you have too many negligent driving tickets, along with other traffic tickets some insurance companies may refuse to insure you.

-This is because an individual with a lot traffic tickets and negligent driving is more likely to be involved in accident.
-A high level of accidents and insurance pay out means insurance companies are going to have lower profits.
+This is because an individual with many traffic tickets and negligent driving is more likely to be involved in an accident.
+A high level of traffic accidents and insurance payout means insurance companies are going to have lower profits.

-How long does a negligent driving ticket affect my insurance rates for?
+How long does a negligent driving ticket affect my insurance rates?

 A negligent driving ticket in most states and cases will stay on your driving reordered for three years.
 While it is on your driving record it will continue to affect your insurance rates.

+How do you get a careless driving ticket off your record?
 Once you receive a negligent driving ticket there is often little you can do to have it removed from your record.
-You can try to go to court and have you explanation heard before the judge.
+You can try to go to court and have your explanation heard before the judge.

 However, this type of action is rarely successful or worth your time.

-It is normally best to just pay the negligent ticket and contact your insurance company to find out how much it will cause your rates to go up.
+It is normally best to just pay the negligent ticket and contact your insurance company to find out how much it will cause your auto insurance rates to go up.

-You should only go in front of the judge if you believe you did not deserve the negligent ticket and the officer mistakenly gave it to you.
-Though, many people find this to be an extreme hassle and the judge is likely to back up the police officer.
+You should only go in front of the judge if you believe you did not deserve the reckless driving ticket and the officer mistakenly gave it to you.
+Though many people find this to be an extreme hassle and the judge is likely to back up the police officer.